pandas-dev/pandas/doc/source/indexing.rst

 .. note::

-   Regular Python and NumPy indexing operators (squared brackets) and member operators (dots) provide quick and easy access to pandas data structures across a wide range of use cases.
+   Regular Python and NumPy indexing operators ``[]`` and member operators (dots access) provide quick and easy access to pandas data structures across a wide range of use cases.
 This makes interactive work intuitive, as there's little new to learn if you already know how to deal with Python dictionaries and NumPy arrays.
 However, the type of the data to be accessed isn't known in advance.
-Therefore, accessing pandas objects directly using standard operators bears some optimization limits.
-In addition, whether a copy or a reference is returned here, may depend on context.
-For production code, we thus recommended to take advantage of the optimized pandas data access methods exposed in this chapter.
+Therefore, accessing pandas objects directly using standard operators has some optimization limits.
+In addition, whether a copy or a reference is returned for a selection operation, may depend on the context.
+   For production code, we recommended that you take advantage of the optimized pandas data access methods exposed in this chapter.
+See :ref:`Returning View versus Copy <indexing.view_versus_copy>`

 See the :ref:`cookbook<cookbook.selection>` for some advanced strategies